QUICK START - Starting with TrackMe: (feed tracking quickstart)

 • On relatively small environments, the default configuration for a single tracker is in most cases able to cope with the load with no issues.

-• For more information about scaling TrackMe for high scale environments, please refer to the TrackMe documentation, notably: Large Scale Environment and Best Practices Configuration Guide
+• For more information about scaling TrackMe for high-scale environments, please refer to the TrackMe documentation, notably: Large Scale Environment and Best Practices Configuration Guide

 step2_03.png